Corporate and Private Events

 Bob Dawson’s corporate and private engagements include:

-The Union Club, The Century Association, The River Club (E. 52nd), La Grenouille, Nantucket Golf Club, The Yale Club, The Devon Yacht Club, New York Yacht Club, The Carlyle Hotel, Somerset Hills Country Club in Bernardsville, NJ; Round Hill Club in Greenwich, CT.
+The Union Club, The Century Association, The River Club (E. 52nd), La Grenouille, Nantucket Golf Club, The Yale Club, The Harvard Club, The Devon Yacht Club, New York Yacht Club, The Carlyle Hotel, Somerset Hills Country Club in Bernardsville, NJ; Round Hill Club in Greenwich, CT.
 (All above listed institutions have had Dawson play “return engagements”).

 Clients include: Law firms, Fortune 500 companies, Forbes 400 individuals (for example the late great, Peter Jay Sharp, Muriel Kauffman.)